kapshaul/CT-medical-imaging/README.md

 ## Overview

-This project focuses on removing Poisson noise from medical images using the Expectation Maximization (EM) algorithm.
-The EM algorithm is applied for poisson noise removal.
+This project simulates the Expectation Maximization (EM) algorithm for removing Poisson noise from medical images.

 Find more details from the report: [PDF](https://github.com/kapshaul/ct-medical-imaging/blob/master/Medical_Imaging.pdf)